 The Local SMS sends the M-DELETE request to the NPAC for the lsmsFilterNPA-NXX object to be removed.

 The NPAC SMS attempts to delete the object.
 If successful, the M-DELETE response is returned.
 Otherwise, an error is returned.

-lsmsFilterNPA-NXX Query by the Local SMS
+lsmsFilterNPA-NXX Query by the Local SMS This flow is not available over the XML interface.